 The gooseberry can be found in a neat paper like wrapping called a husk, which closely resembles Chinese Lanterns.
 In some areas they are also referred to this name.
 If the berry is left in its husk after harvest, it can have a shelve life of 30 days plus even at room temperatures.

 The plant needs consistent watering to set a good fruit crop, but does not tolerate water logging.
 Where drainage is a problem, the plantings should be on a gentle slope or the plants should be planted on raised beds.
 Irrigation can be reduced when the fruits are maturing.
 The plants become dormant during drought.

 Gooseberries will also grow and fruit well in a container, just be sure to choose one large enough as it should be at least 40cm in diameter and 50cm high.
 The container also needs to have a draining hole.
 A good planting medium is a sandy to loamy soil mixed with a bit of compost or potting soil.

 Fertilising your Gooseberry plants

-In most situations Cape Gooseberries do not need much fertiliser.
-Unneeded fertiliser could result in lots of vegetation and little or small fruit.
+In most situations Cape Gooseberries do not need much fertilizer.
+Unneeded fertilizer especially those high in nitrogen, could result in lots of vegetation and little or small fruit.
 High yields have been maintained with little or no fertilizer.
-With larger plantations where crops are harvested annually a thorough fertilisation system needs to be incorporated.
+With larger plantations where crops are harvested annually a thorough and balanced fertilization program needs to be incorporated.

 Pruning & Trellising